-Welcome to the winter where even the cream-puffiest among us will get hardy.
-Because if we're going to get out of the house, connect with friends, or support restaurants in ways other than takeout, we're probably doing it outside.
-Across the city, restaurants have been fashioning covered outdoor spaces, from standard-issue open-sided tents, like stalls at a farmers market, to elaborate fortresses with decor and rugs—or at least some AstroTurf.
+Indoor dining is inching back into the picture, but if we’re going to get out of the house, connect with friends, or support restaurants in ways other than takeout, many of us are still doing it outside.
 Here is our guide to tented tables and covered patios around the city.
 Please consider this a living document to be updated as necessary.

 Ethan Stowell’s relaxed family-friendly pizza spot has a few individual-party tents on Ballard Ave.
 You can order your pies and beer right from the table via QR code.